BillTheBest/m2x-groovy/README.md

 ![Navigate Source]
 (screenshots/navigate-source.png)

-Replace the following variables with values from your M2X account (API Key + Feed ID) or based on the data you want to store (stream name + value):
+Replace the following variables with values from your M2X account (API Key + Device ID) or based on the data you want to store (stream name + value):

    * `<key>`: Your M2X API key
-   * `<feed id>`: ID of feed to push
+   * `<device id>`: ID of device to push
    * `<stream name>`: Name of stream to push
    * `<value to push>`: Value to push

 G. Right-click it and select `Run`.

-If you run into problems, please make sure to double check that you are using the correct correct key and Feed ID as outlined in Step F above.
+If you run into problems, please make sure to double check that you are using the correct correct key and Device ID as outlined in Step F above.

 How to Run Examples in the Command Line
 ===================================